adrianmcphee/smarterbase/README.md

 ### Use It For

+- **AI-assisted coding** - Claude Code, Cursor, Copilot can edit schema JSON directly.
+No migrations.
-- **Early development** - Explore your data model without touching production.
+- **Early development** - Explore your data model.
+Change it freely.
 No migration debt.
 - **Prototypes & demos** - Self-contained, no database setup, just run the binary.
-- **Single-server production** - The pattern works.
-NVMe is fast.
-Backups are just file copies.
 - **Learning** - See your data as JSON files.
 Understand what's happening.

 ### Graduate to PostgreSQL When You Need